 We’ve always been very keen on the carbon stuff.
 We’ve planted loads of hedges on the farm.
 We try to be very environmentally based – we were organic for a while.
 We try to reduce inputs as much as we can: SRC Willow ticks a lot of boxes!

 They’ve striven to encourage biodiversity with the planting of many hedges and for a number of years they were farming their land organically.
 However, in 2013, with milk prices becoming extremely volatile, the Dixons returned to traditional dairy farming.
 This in turn left them with unused land.
 The high initial costs associated with expanding a dairy herd made Terry start looking for other ways of using this surplus land.
-In 2015, Terry met Neil Watkins of Energy Crops Consultancy at a farmers’ club.
-He was very impressed with Neil’s knowledge of the exciting new farming model of SRC Willow plantations.
+In 2015, Terry met Energy Crops Consultancy at a farmers’ club.
+He was very impressed with their knowledge of the exciting new farming model of SRC Willow plantations.

-As soon as he mentioned that SRC Willow could produce profits of £230 to £260 per acre, per year, my ears pricked up!
+As soon as ECC mentioned that SRC Willow could produce profits of £230 to £260 per acre, per year, my ears pricked up!
 Since we’ve planted it on land that wasn’t really producing anything, I think it could produce even more!

-As a result of Neil’s consultations, Terry planted 74 acres (30ha) of willow.
+As a result of ECC’s consultations, Terry planted 74 acres (30ha) of willow.
 This combination of perennial energy crops alongside arable and dairy farming benefits Brackenthwaite Farm’s overall farm mix, where food-growing land is protected and enhanced with the addition of growing SRC Willow.

 Biodiversity value has increased by at least 50% at the farm and the abundance of wildlife we have seen since planting has been much more than we expected.